-Wildlife group: Exotic pets trade activity rises on Facebook
+Big jump in endangered-animal trade activity on Facebook, says Thai wildlife monitor

+The report from the wildlife monitoring network TRAFFICK recommended that "Thai authorities should establish a close working relationship with Facebook and develop joint strategies to tackle this problem."

-BANGKOK (AP) — A wildlife monitoring group says research it has conducted since 2016 has found a sharp increase in the number of people belonging to Facebook groups in Thailand where endangered animals are bought and sold.
+BANGKOK — A wildlife monitoring group says research it has conducted since 2016 has found a sharp increase in the number of people belonging to Facebook groups in Thailand where endangered animals are bought and sold.

 The monitoring network TRAFFIC said its researchers found 1,521 animals for sale online in 12 Facebook groups in Thailand in less than a month of monitoring in 2016.
 Follow-up research on the same 12 groups showed that at least nine were still active in July this year, with one becoming secret, and their overall membership had increased to 203,445 from 106,111.